Updated March 2022

 We too are meant to shed, release, drop old leaves, and spend time feeling bare and empty and without what we know, as we embark on a new path or simply direct our energy toward nourishing our insides and growing our roots deep and strong for when it is time to bloom again.

-Happy Buddha’s midweek and weekend retreats are the perfect setting for a get away; to let go and reground and reset.
+Happy Buddha’s retreat offerings are the perfect setting for to get away; to let go and reground and reset.
 Being surrounded by the beauty of nature, as well as the beauty of people who understand this, will truly encourage a gentle and personal unfolding.

 What do I need to let go of?